-(e) Fair value measurement
+Fair value measurement (e)

-The financial assets, held to maturity are not carried at fair value, however, the fair values are disclosed in Note 7, based on quoted market bid-prices at the balance sheet date traded in active markets.
+The financial assets, held to maturity are not carried at fair value, however, the fair values are disclosed in Note 7, based on guoted market bid-prices in active markets at the balance sheet date.

-The carrying value of cash and cash equivalents, advance to the Agency and other receivables approximate their fair value at the balance sheet date due to their short-term nature.
+The carrying value of cash and cash equivalents, advance to the Agency and non-trade receivables are carried at values which approximate their fair values at the balance sheet date due to their short-term nature.